C-Undritz/Pattern-Spiel/README.md

 ---
 # Images and Content
 ## Images:
-* All images used where created by Christopher Undritz for this project.
+* All images used were created by Christopher Undritz for this project.

+## Sound:
+* Sound effects used were royalty free and downloaded from: https://mixkit.co/free-sound-effects/

 ## Content: